“I was told I was born. I do not remember. I am told I shall die; I do not expect it.” – Nisargadatta Maharaj

-It almost seems as if Maharaj’s quote seems to Airy-Fairy which means…
+It almost seems as if Maharaj’s quote seems too Airy-Fairy which means…

-That same 99.9% of the human race would either conclude that to never be born or to never die is down right, blasphemous according to what has been proven.
-To be downright impractical and foolish according reality.
+That same 99.9% of the human race would either conclude that to never be born or to never die is down right blasphemous according to what has been proven, to be downright impractical and foolish according to reality.

 There is a fundamental foundational error by a good portion of the world’s viewpoints.

 Yes, it is true according to logic that babies are born, hence the term newborn.
 Yes, it is true according to logic that people eventually die.

 What isn’t true, however, the fundamental foundational understanding of reality, is that people take themselves in the absolute sense to be “people” to be a “self-image” a “self-concept” and down to the root a “mind” which they would claim that there is a reality, rather than being reality itself.

 Maharaj was coming at this from the standpoint that he knew that he was NOT the body/mind/name organism that the one reality, the one infinite being was playing a role as in this world.

 Yes, the body/mind/name organism is impermanent, it is born and it will die, but what will not die is your essence, your very being is timeless and eternal.

 Being that the mind cannot comprehend the eternal, unless you are willing to look beyond what the mind can comprehend this will continue to be airy-fairy, impractical and foolish.